AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson2.rst

 -  The left leg segments will be excluded.

--  There will be no muscle in the right leg segments.
+-  There will be no muscles in the right leg.

 This is implemented by declaring the corresponding BM statements just before the inclusion of the “HumanModel.any” file.